sagemath/sage-archive-2023-02-01/src/doc/en/reference/coercion.rst

                x = QQ(x)
            for p, e in x.denominator().factor():
                if p not in self._primes:
-                   raise ValueError, "Not integral at %s" % p return LocalizationElement(self, x)
+                   raise ValueError("Not integral at %s" % p) return LocalizationElement(self, x)

        def _coerce_map_from_(self, S):